lelou6666/nimbus-docs/phantom/arch.rst

 We did this because it was much more convenient for our FutureGrid users to interact with an existing account system them it was to use a highly available one.
-Further, the MySQL server can easily handle orders of magnatude beyond our predicted load, or any load that the underlying compute resources can handle.
+Further, the MySQL server can easily handle orders of magnitude beyond our predicted load, or any load that the underlying compute resources can handle.

 nginx